The Osbournes: Staging

 Jack and Kelly stated in an interview that some of the situations on the show, including the visit from the dog therapist, were arranged by MTV producers.
-Ozzy Osbourne's publicist denied that any reaction were staged.
+Ozzy Osbourne's publicist denied that any reactions were staged.

 After filming

 On November 30 and December 1, 2007, items belonging to the Osbournes and featured in the show were auctioned off to the public.
 The two-day event listed memorabilia as well as furnishings of the home.
 Bidders could bid through the Auction Network.

 In 2009, the Osbournes reunited for the debut of their new variety show Osbournes Reloaded for the Fox network.
 Produced by Fremantle Media North America, the series debuted on March 31, 2009, at 9:25PM ET/PT, following American Idol.
 It consisted of sketches, stunts, celebrity cameos, music performances, and pretaped segments.
 The show was canceled after airing its first episode.
 On its debut, 26 Fox affiliates pre-empted or delayed the program due to its racy content, which the stations felt was more appropriate for older viewers.

-Since 2016, Ozzy and Jack have starred in Ozzy & Jack's World Detour, a reality-series that initially aired on History before moving to A&E for its second season.
+From 2016 to 2018, Ozzy and Jack starred in Ozzy & Jack's World Detour, a reality-series that initially aired on History before moving to A&E for its second season.
 On January 23, 2018, Jack revealed on his official Instagram page that the series had been picked up for a third season.
 The eight-episode third season premiered on A&E on June 13, 2018, with Jack's sister Kelly Osbourne joining the cast.

 More recently, The Osbournes Want to Believe was released on August 2, 2020, on Travel Channel.
+The show focused on Ozzy, Sharon and Jack reacting to video clips and photographs purportedly containing supernatural and unexplained phenomena before determining if they are either real, fake or inconclusive.

-2022 revival
+Planned revival

 In October 2015, Kelly Osbourne stated that she was open to the idea of a revival that was new and different, saying that "we did it on MTV and that had never been done before so if we're going to come back, we'd want to do it in a way that has never been done before either."

-In 2022, it was announced the show would return to follow the family in the UK.
+In August 2025, the BBC announced that it planned to air a documentary called Ozzy Osbourne: Coming Home, which was released on BBC One and BBC iPlayer on 2 October 2025.
+Filmed over a three-year period, it follows his return to the UK, efforts to perform one last time, and his death shortly after a final concert in Birmingham.
+Originally planned as a series called Home to Roost, it was released as a one-hour film.

+Broadcast and distribution

 Home releases

 Only seasons one and two (released in two sets as season two and two 1/2 or 2.5) have been released on DVD by Miramax Home Entertainment and Buena Vista Home Entertainment.